nmstreethran/kerry-flux-data/README.md

 ## Variables

-The IE-Kil data already archived on the European Fluxes Database Cluster are Level 2 data, i.e. data provided by the PIs, half-hourly, not gap-filled or filtered but quality checked by the PIs.
+The IE-Kil data already archived on the European Fluxes Database Cluster are Level 2 data, i.e. data provided by the PIs, half-hourly, not gap-filled, or filtered but quality checked by the PIs.
 The variables are listed [here](http://www.europe-fluxdata.eu/home/guidelines/obtaining-data/variables-and-formats).
+They have also been copied into a TSV file in the `data` folder.

 ## Virtual environment